Which collagen to choose? The Complete Guide to Collagen Types

 Collagen peptides and hydrolyzed collagen are two forms of collagen that have been broken down into smaller fragments.

-Collagen Peptides
+Collagen peptides

-Collagen peptides are smaller pieces of collagen protein, resulting from the breakdown of collagen.
+Collagen peptides are smaller pieces of collagen proteins, resulting from the breakdown of collagen.
 They are more easily absorbed by the body due to their reduced size.
 Once absorbed, the amino acids they contain can act as cellular messengers and stimulate the synthesis of new collagen.

 Hydrolyzed collagen